Lab-CORO/vr_unity_ros_flexiv/ReadMe.md

+# Flexiv Robot VR Manipulation Project

+## Project Overview
-# Project containing a scripts for VR manipulation of a Flexiv robot

-The only important file of this project is the `src/flexiv_speed_control.cpp` file.
-It connects the flexiv robot to ROS and listen to a topic made in Unity so that it can act as a middle layer to transfer the message to the robot.
-This code is in cpp as the Flexiv requires an high frequency to work in realtime, which is faster than what Python can offer.
+This project contains scripts for VR manipulation of a Flexiv robot.
+The primary file of interest is src/flexiv_speed_control.cpp, which connects the Flexiv robot to ROS and listens to a topic created in Unity.
+It acts as a middle layer to transfer messages to the robot.
+This code is written in C++ because the Flexiv requires high-frequency operations for real-time functionality, which C++ handles more efficiently than Python.

+## Current Status

-Unfortunately, I don't have access anymore to the Flexiv robot with which this porject was made.
-As such, I can't properly test wether or not it is still working properly.
+Unfortunately, I no longer have access to the Flexiv robot with which this project was developed.
+As such, I cannot verify whether it is still functioning correctly.

+## Known Issues

-There was a problem with the CMakeList.txt when I first made this code but it disapear at one point and I still don't know what caused this fixed.
+There was an issue with the CMakeLists.txt file when I initially created this code, but it disappeared at some point, and I still do not know what caused this fix.

+## Prerequisites
+- flexiv_ros: You will need the flexiv_ros project foun [here](https://github.com/flexivrobotics/flexiv_ros).
+- flexiv_rdk: You will also need the flexiv_rdk found [here](https://github.com/flexivrobotics/flexiv_rdk).

-From how it used to work, you need the [flexiv_ros project](https://github.com/flexivrobotics/flexiv_ros) and the [flexiv_rdk](https://github.com/flexivrobotics/flexiv_rdk).
-I suggest to check their GitHub to before using this project.
+I suggest checking their GitHub repositories for the latest versions and installation instructions before using this project.

+## Installation Instructions

+## Disclaimer

+Due to the lack of access to the original hardware, this project may not work as expected.
+Please test it thoroughly in your environment and report any issues you encounter.